-Monthly time adjustments were developed using the matched sales analysis method.
-For each school district, sales-toappraisal ratios based on unadjusted cost values were stratified on a quarterly basis.
+Monthly time adjustments are developed using the paired sales analysis method.
+For each school district, ratios based on unadjusted cost values were stratified on a quarterly basis.
 Statistics produced from the quarterly market data include measures of central tendency (mean and median) that represent the level of appraised values, and measures of uniformity (coefficient of dispersion and coefficient of variation) that represent the consistency of appraised values within and between strata.
 The resulting quarterly medians were graphically plotted for examination and analysis.
-A yearly time adjustment for each market area sample was produced.
 Analysis was then performed on each school district sample to determine the appropriate yearly time adjustment to be employed, or if a time adjustment was even warranted.
-Once the market areas yearly time adjustment was determined, a monthly time adjustment was calculated.
-For this year, a time adjustment was warranted.
+For this year, a time adjustment was not warranted.

 Once the market-trend factors are applied, a second set of ratio studies is generated that compares recent sale prices with the proposed appraised values for these sold properties.
-From this set of ratio studies, the appraiser judges the appraisal level and uniformity in both updated and non-updated neighborhoods, and finally, for the school district as a whole.
+From this set of ratio studies, the appraiser judges the appraisal level and uniformity in both updated and non-updated neighborhoods, and finally, for the school district.